Native Umbilical Defect for Laparoscopic Entry

-The purpose of this work was to study the prevalence of a native umbilical defect in adults, its size, and the relations of its existence and size with age, gender and body mass index (BMI).
-Another aim is to document its use as a laparoscopic first entry site.
+This work studied the prevalence and size of native umbilical defect in adults, and how its existence and size relate with age, gender and body mass index (BMI).
+Another aim was to document its use as a laparoscopic first entry site.

-This is a case series study that was conducted on 160 consecutive adult patients who had laparoscopic operations at general surgery department of Cairo University Hospitals during the period from May to August 2017.
-The study protocol was approved by the Research Ethics Committee.
-Those who had clinically evident umbilical hernias and those with previous surgery at this region were excluded.
-Preoperative data, including age, gender and BMI were obtained.
+This cohort study was conducted on 160 consecutive adult patients who had laparoscopic operations at the general surgery department of Cairo University Hospitals during May–August 2017.
+The study protocol was approved by KasrAlainy Research Ethics Committee and was archived using number 22110.
+Informed consent was obtained from all individual participants included in the study.
+Those who had clinically evident umbilical hernias and those with previous surgery in this region were excluded.
+Preoperative data were obtained on age, gender and BMI.

-Under general anesthesia, a vertical trans-umbilical incision was performed.
-The two lips of incision were dissected away, revealing the linea alba where a defect, at the bottom of the umbilical scar, is looked for.
-In some cases, the defect was identified by protrusion of a small piece of extraperitoneal fat that was easily distinguished visually from subcutaneous fat.
-As the flimsy peritoneum was reached, it was caught up with fine clamps and snipped open with scissors.
-The defect’s diameter was then calibrated with the tips of Kelly forceps (Figure 1).
+Under general anesthesia, a vertical trans-umbilical incision was made.
+The two lips of incision were dissected, revealing the linea alba where a defect, at the bottom of the umbilical scar, is looked for.
+In some cases, the defect was identified by the protrusion of a small piece of extraperitoneal fat that was easily distinguished visually from subcutaneous fat.
+As the flimsy peritoneum was reached, it was caught with fine clamps and snipped open with scissors.
+The defect’s diameter was then calibrated with the tips of Kelly forceps (Fig. 1).

-Whenever needed the defect was then enlarged by dividing its upper and/or lower edges so as to accommodate the first trocar.
-By the end of the procedure the defect edges were approximated with 0 polydioxanone suture.
+Whenever needed, the defect was then enlarged by dividing its upper and/or lower edges so as to accommodate the first trocar.
+At the end of the procedure, the defect edges were approximated with 0 polydioxanone suture.

-Patients were observed after the operation for possible complications that might have arisen as a result of the laparoscopic entry, as bleeding, intestinal injury and surgical site infection.
-They were followed for at least six months for possible development of an incisional hernia.
+Patients were observed after the operation for possible complications, such as bleeding, intestinal injury and surgical site infection, as a result of the laparoscopic entry.
+They were followed up for at least six months for possible development of an incisional hernia.

-The statistical package for social science (SPSS version 24) was utilized for data analysis.
-Simple descriptive statistics (arithmetic mean and standard deviation) were applied for summary of normal quantitative data, while frequencies were used for qualitative data.
-Chi square test was applied for relation between gender and the presence of a defect.
-After exclusion of those with no detectable defect, t-independent test was applied for relation between gender and size of defect. t-independent test was applied for relation between age and the presence of a defect.
-After exclusion of those with no detectable defect, Pearson’s correlation test was applied for relation between age and size of defect. t-independent test was applied for relation between BMI and the presence of a defect.
-After exclusion of those with no detectable defect, Pearson’s correlation test was applied for relation between BMI and size of defect.
-The level of significance was set at probability (P) value <0.05.
+Data were analyzed with SPSS version 24.
+Simple descriptive statistics (arithmetic mean and standard deviation) were used to summarize normal quantitative data, and frequencies for qualitative data.
+Chi square test was applied for relationships between gender and presence of a defect.
+After excluding patients with no detectable defect, independent t-test was applied for relationship between gender and size of defect, and between age and presence of defect.
+Pearson’s correlation test was applied for relation between age and size of defect.
+Independent t-test was applied for relation between BMI and presence of a defect.
+The level of significance was set at p <0.05.

-There was no statistical relationship between gender and the presence of a native umbilical defect nor with its size (Table 1).
-Age did not carry a significant relationship with the occurrence of a defect (Table 2).
-Likewise, BMI did not have a relationship with defect presence (Table 3).
+There was no statistical difference between gender and presence of a native umbilical defect, nor with its size (Table 1).
+Neither age nor BMI were significantly associated with the occurrence of a defect (Table 2).

 No complications were encountered as a result of using the native umbilical defect as the point of first laparoscopic port entry.